nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 1.md

 [1, 2, 3, 4]// this has type [u8; 4]
 ```

+_Can I have a real life example?_<br/>
+A box of crayons can be seen as an array, they are all of the same type, a crayon, but different values/colors.
+The box is sized, like a 24 crayons box, with the difference that Rust won't allow empty space in the box if you lose a crayon.

 #### Tuples

 Tuples are set of values of any type.
 Like arrays, tuples can't be expanded or shrinked.